vdbrink/vdbrink.github.io/projects/smart_mailbox.md

 ### Mailbox

-I had a metal mailbox, even it was made of (thin) metal, the Zigbee signal could go through it.
+I had a metal mailbox; even though it was made of (thin) metal, the Zigbee signal could go through it.
-There was no Faraday-case effect that blocks the signal.
-I was afraid that should be the case.
+There was no Faraday-cage effect blocking the signal, which I was afraid might be the case.

 I added a contact sensor on the inside of the mailbox and a magnet on the flap.
 Instead of the default magnet provided by the sensor, I glued two strong normal magnets to the flap.
 Those are also in the same color and the flap almost close as normal.
-So those are not noticeable when you stand for it or when you open it.
+So those are not noticeable when you stand in front of it or when you open it.
 When the flap was closed, the magnets are strong enough to trigger the reed sensor on the inside of the mailbox.

 <a href="/ideas/images/mailbox.jpg"><img src="/ideas/images/mailbox.jpg" alt="mailbox" height="200px"/></a>